Active robustness against the detuning-error for Rydberg quantum gates: Robust pulses under different noise sources

-Seen from Fig.\ref{Fig2:threedistribution}(a-c), the DER pulse always has a reduced sensitivity to the variation of $\epsilon_\delta$ no matter what the noise distribution is; while the TO pulse is very sensitive to $\epsilon_\delta$.
-This is expected because the DER pulse has exhibited the ability to overcome the influence from detuning deviation resulting in an improved robustness at the expense of high gate fidelities.
-However, we verify that, when the noise is relatively low forming as a Gaussian distribution the DER pulse has no advantages as compared to the TO pulse because it sustains a poor infidelity number above $10^{-3}$ as $\epsilon_\delta$ varies.
-While the DER pulse is a better choice when the detuning noise is large.
-By applying the Uniform or the U-shaped noise distributions, we clearly find the DER pulse always outperforms the TO pulse when $|\epsilon_\delta|/2\pi>0.5$ MHz.
-Therefore we remark that under a strong noise environment \cite{PhysRevA.97.053803}, the DER pulse protocol can outperform the TO protocol by exhibiting a more steady output with {\it active} robustness.
+Seen from Fig.\ref{Fig2:threedistribution}(a1-c1), for a wide error range $\epsilon_\delta/2\pi\in[-0.8,0.8]$ MHz, the DER pulse always presents a steady insensitivity to the variation of $\epsilon_\delta$ no matter what the noise distribution is; while the TO pulse does not show any robustness and is extremely sensitive to $\epsilon_\delta$.
+This is expected because the DER pulse has exhibited the ability to overcome the influence from detuning deviation resulting in an {\it active} robustness yet at the expense of gate fidelities.
+Moreover, note that the DER-i pulse involving the consideration of weighted average fidelity has a much improved insensitivity as compared to the TO pulse, while also benefiting from a higher fidelity ($\mathcal{F}_{der-i}(\epsilon_\delta=0) \approx 0.9996 $) than the DER pulse.
+As accounting for the noise types, we verify that, when the noise is relatively low forming as a Gaussian distribution, the DER pulse has no advantages as compared to the TO pulse because it sustains a poor infidelity above $10^{-3}$ as $\epsilon_\delta$ varies.
+The DER pulse becomes a better choice only if the detuning noise is significantly large.
+E.g. by applying the Uniform or the U-shaped noises, we find the DER pulse is best for $|\epsilon_\delta|/2\pi>0.6$ MHz.
+In addition, we expectedly find the improved DER-i pulse outperforms the DER pulse by bringing a more acceptable gate fidelity when $|\epsilon_\delta|/2\pi<0.4$ MHz, which achieves {$1-\mathcal{F}_{der-i}\approx 4\times10^{-4}$}.
+Beyond that, although it behaviors similarly to the TO pulse, yet the DER-i pulse can show much better robustness to the detuning deviations.
+Therefore we remark that, under a relatively strong noise environment \cite{PhysRevA.97.053803}, the DER-pulse protocols can outperform the TO protocol by exhibiting an exactly steady output with perfect robustness.
 An acceptable gate fidelity value above $ 0.99$ remains attainable for a large detuning error.
+Moreover, the DER-i pulse is also significantly better than the TO pulse by providing both a high fidelity and good robustness.

+Similar results under fine optimization are summarized in Fig.\ref{Fig2:threedistribution}(a2-c2).
+For a Gaussian-type noise the DER pulse has no advantages in fidelity because the average error felt by atoms is reduced due to the Gaussian distribution.
+And the DER-i pulse only outperforms the TO pulse at very large values of $\epsilon_\delta$.
+While for Uniform or U-shaped noises, we observe that, the DER pulse always preserves the most stable output when $\epsilon_\delta$ is varied, and the achievable infidelity has been lowered to be around $1-\mathcal{F}_{der}\approx 10^{-4}$ over the complete optimization range.
+In contrast, the DER-i pulse is more qualitatively similar to the TO pulse providing a larger gate fidelity.
+E.g. its infidelity number is close to $\sim10^{-5}$ for small deviations.
+However, its {\it active} robustness to the error fluctuations is slightly weak because the infidelity exponentially increases as $\epsilon_\delta/2\pi \gtrsim 0.12$ MHz.